-INTEGRITY FRIENDSHIP RESPECT CHARITY
+INTEGRITY FRIENDSHIP RESPECT SERVICE

 Oxfordshire Freemasons are accountants, bakers, builders, butchers, caterers, chiropractors, dentists, draughtsmen, electricians, firefighters, gardeners, hairdressers.
 IT technicians, jewellers, kitchen managers, lab assistants, mechanics, newsagents, organists, police officers, painters and decorators, quality control managers, retired people, students, teachers, utility workers, vicars, webmasters, x-ray machine operators, yoga instructors, zoology professors, in fact just about anyone and everyone.

 Oxfordshire Freemasons bring all kinds of people together.